 A: Adding iCloud support to TypeIt4Me means that you can decide to store your abbreviations and clippings in iCloud for sharing amongst all your devices.
 However, if you only use one Mac and no iOS devices, then of course there is no added benefit and you don't really need iCloud.

-A: Yes absolutely, the latest version of TypeIt4Me is optimized for OS X 10.8 and takes advantage of Mountain Lion's 64-bit core technology.
-It also works fine with Mac OS X 10.7.
+A: Yes it does, but if you've just upgraded your machine to Yosemite or Mavericks and have found TypeIt4Me doesn't seem to work, you need to follow these seven simple steps to get it running smoothly again.
+Once you've done that TypeIt4Me should be right as rain - and it takes full advantage of the 64-bit core technology Yosemite offers.
+It also works fine with OS X Mountain Lion 10.8 and Lion 10.7.
 If you're running older system software then you'll need to download an older version of TypeIt4Me.
 ForMac OS X 10.6 and 10.5, you should download TypeIt4Me5.2.1.
 If you're still running 10.4 or even older versions of OS X, you'll need to download TypeIt4Me 4.2.1 instead.

 A: If this is happening then you're running an outdated 32-bit version of TypeIt4Me and we recommend upgrading to the latest version of TypeIt4Me - this will resolve the issue and you'll get the benefit of new features too.
 If you're not ready to upgrade yet though, there's a simple alternative fix for the problem.
 Locate the System Preferences application on your Mac (it lives in the Utilities folder), then ctrl-click on it and select 'Get Info' from the context menu that pops up.
 This will bring up an information window that features an 'Open in 32-bit mode' checkbox.
 Tick the box and you'll be good to go, it shouldn't bother you again.
 Show me.